-We hope that you’ve been reading our previous blogs and have been using them to get started with organizing your finances for 2017, planning a budget and creating debt and savings goals.
+We hope that you’ve been reading our previous blogs and have been using them to get started with organizing your finances for the new year, planning a budget and creating debt and savings goals.
 If you’re looking for a little extra help, here are six of the best apps for budgeting, controlling spending and meeting your savings goals.

 All six are free to download on iOS or Android, though some may offer additional services for an additional charge.
 Each app has its own benefits and limitations, so take your time and find the app that best fits your lifestyle and your goals.

 The thing to remember is the app is only as powerful as the person using it.
 These apps can help you track expenses and manage your budget, but you have to be willing to take the steps necessary to make them effective.
 Otherwise, they’ll just take up room on your mobile device.

 Big Picture Tools

 Mint is a free app sponsored by Intuit, the company that sells TurboTax and other software solutions.
 Because it’s been around the longest, it’s one of the best know budgeting apps on the market.
 Mint helps users create budgets with numerous spending categories, allows you to track and pay bills, and check your credit score.